rohen21s/kubernetes/helm_playground/README.md

 ## DevOps Engineer Code Challenge

-### Code challenge for Devops Engineer in Telefonica Innovacion Digital.
+### Code challenge for Devops Engineer.

-- We’d like you to design and develop a playable demo to create and deploy a helm chart.
+- Design and develop a playable demo to create and deploy a helm chart.

 ### How do we evaluate the test?
 1. How clear your code is.